-Some black women visit salons as often as every two weeks, investing several hours and anywhere from $50 to several hundreds of dollars each visit _ activity that, according to the Black Owned Beauty Supply Association, helps fuel a $9 billion black hair care and cosmetics industry.
+Some black women visit salons as often as every two weeks, investing several hours and anywhere from $50 to hundreds of dollars each visit _ activity that, according to the Black Owned Beauty Supply Association, helps fuel a $9 billion black hair care and cosmetics industry.

 In an interview during a health conference in Washington last week, Benjamin said the damage sweat can inflict on costly hairstyles can affect women's willingness to work out, and she hopes to change that.
 She goes to beauty industry conferences to encourage stylists to create exercise-friendly hairdos.